mirsafirst47/First_Project_FOODIES/README.md

 4. Run 'rake db:migrate' to create the required database tables.
 5. Run 'rake db:migrate:status' to make sure the tables were created.
 6. Run 'rake db:seed' to seed your table(dummy seeds created with 'faker' gem).
-7. Run 'ruby bin/run.rb' to start the app
+7. Run 'rake start' to start the app
 8. Enjoy the app 😁